isomerpages/moe-ngeeannpri/_curriculum/CCE/MOE Sexuality Education.md

 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents who wish to opt out and is downloadable [here](/files/SEd%202023%20Infor%20for%20Website.pdf).
-The completed opt-out form is to be submitted by 16/01/2023.
+This form will be distributed to parents who wish to opt out and is downloadable&nbsp;[here](/files/SEd%202023%20Infor%20for%20Website.pdf).&nbsp;The completed opt-out form is to be submitted by 16/01/2023.

 10\.
-Parents can contact the school at [naps@moe.edu.sg](mailto:naps@moe.edu.sg) or Mdm Noor Aini (SEd) coordinator at 64418677 for discussion or to seek clarification about the school’s Sexuality Education programme.
+Parents can contact the school at&nbsp;[naps@moe.edu.sg](mailto:naps@moe.edu.sg)&nbsp;or Mdm Noor Aini (SEd) coordinator at 64418677 for discussion or to seek clarification about the school’s Sexuality Education programme.